 The Lowdown on Tapioca

 Tapioca is derived from the cassava root.
-Specifically, it’s the starch that’s pulled from the root.
-Tapioca and the cassava root are native to Brazil, but the popularity of tapioca has created a demand for the cassava root in countries throughout the world.
+More specifically, it’s the starch that’s extracted from the root.
+Tapioca and the cassava root are native to Brazil but grown and used in other countries from Nigeria and Thailand, to Indonesia.
+However, the growing popularity of tapioca as an extremely versatile food additive for both sweet and savory dishes has created a demand for the cassava root in countries all over the world.

 Is It Healthy?